davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 draft=true
 +++

 The most important skill I learned from [Jason Lantz](https://muselab.com/) was seeing *products* hiding inside business problems that are usually addressed with *tools*.
-It's the keystone of the success of the team that created [CumulusCI](https://cumulusci.readthedocs.io), [MetaDeploy](https://metadeploy.readthedocs.io/en/latest/), [Metecho](https://metecho.readthedocs.io/en/latest/), and a number of other automation-focused products for teams building on Salesforce.
+That approahc drove the success of the team that created [CumulusCI](https://cumulusci.readthedocs.io), [MetaDeploy](https://metadeploy.readthedocs.io/en/latest/), [Metecho](https://metecho.readthedocs.io/en/latest/), and a number of other automation-focused products for teams building on Salesforce.

 It's also a subtle distinction, between *products* and *tools*.
 I've been slowly turning over this attempt to elucidate that distinction and how it's brought into practice for most of 2023.
 It carries a lot of weight for me, and is closely tied to the successes of open source projects I've spent years of my career on.
 But the words "product" and "tool" mean different things to different folks.
 (You may have already objected to how I'm using them!)
 I'll ask your patience as we define these words through exploration.